Where Are We Going (Bobby Bloom song): Background

-It was reported by Cash Box in the December 19, 1970 issue that Roulette had acquired some Bobby Bloom tapes.
+It was reported by Cash Box in the December 19, 1970, issue that Roulette had acquired some Bobby Bloom tapes.
 From the tapes, the first single "Where Are We Going" was made ready for immediate release.
 The vice-president for the label's sales and marketing division, Sonny Kirkshen said that there was the possibility of a Bobby Bloom album in the near future.

-It was noted by Cash Box in the magazine's January 16, 1971 issue that chart action had grown for Bloom's "Where Are We Going".
+It was noted by Cash Box in the magazine's January 16, 1971, issue that chart action had grown for Bloom's "Where Are We Going".
 Due to his hit "Montego Bay", he had established an audience for additional product.

-The single was released in Brazil on RCA Victor ROC-11002 as a 33rpm 7" single.
+The single was released in Brazil on RCA Victor ROC-11002 as a 33 rpm 7-inch single.

 Reception

-"Where Are We Going" was reviewed by Cash Box in the magazine's December 19, 1970 issue.
+"Where Are We Going" was reviewed by Cash Box in the magazine's December 19, 1970, issue.
 It was in the Picks of the Week section.
 Referring to it as a "teen outing" the reviewer said that it should capture the Top 40 ear and that it would benefit Bloom's status.
 It was also reviewed in the December 19 issue of Billboard.
 Taking into account Bloom's current hit status with "Montego Bay", the reviewer called it a potent rocker and said that it had Hot 100 potential.